-The preparation of financial statements in accordance with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures for the year then ended.
-Actual results may differ from such estimates.
-Balances for which estimates were used were accounts receivable, accrued liabilities, loans receivable and allowance for loan impairments, incomplete programs and program allocations.
+The preparation of financial statements in accordance with Canadian generally accepted accounting principles for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenditures for the year then ended.
+Actual results may differ from the organization's best estimates as additional information becomes available in the future.
+Accounts requiring estimates and assumptions include accounts receivable, accounts payable and accrued liabilities, loans receivable and allowance for loan impairments, and deferred contributions.